6 nights starting from

 Cognac – with a tasting!

-The Atlantic coastal Vendée straddles the Loire and Poitou regions and offers a wealth of sights for the visitor, yet is largely by-passed in the annual rush to the coastal resorts further south.
-Highlights of this superb new tour include glorious ports, historic cities, maritime heritage, cognac and wine - a heady mix to delight any visitor.
+The Atlantic coastal Vendée region straddles the Loire and Poitou regions and offers a wealth of sights for the visitor, with glorious ports, historic cities, maritime heritage, cognac and wine, yet is largely by-passed in the annual rush to the coastal resorts further south.
+Highlights of this superb tour include the impressive port of La Rochelle Ile de Re, our base, the pretty town of Fontenay-Le-Comte, Saintes, Cognac, the historic shipyard town of Rochefort and Nantes - a heady mix to delight any visitor.

 Departing: 07th September 2022 at 09:24

 Returning: 13th September 2022 at 14:13

 Day 1: Travel by Eurostar and TGV from St Pancras to Niort.

 Transfer by coach to the hotel.
 This evening enjoy a welcome drink at the hotel before dinner.